Smart money habits will help you reach your financial goals, with patience.

 Habitually keeping your fees low won’t save you much month to month, but it will save you many thousands throughout your life.

-Personal Capital has an impressive Retirement Fee Analyzer that pinpoints what fees you pay on each holding and estimates the total cost of fees into retirement.
+Empower has an impressive Retirement Fee Analyzer that pinpoints what fees you pay on each holding and estimates the total cost of fees into retirement.
 It’s one of the many reasons I’ve recommended this free tool for years.

 5. Increase Your Income, Not Your Outgo